Fermionic systems for quantum information people: Fermionic tensors

 illustrating the operator reordering by $\f{\Lambda}_{\ord{\xi}}$ for general $\ord{\xi}$.
 (The proof of this is that the left-hand side by \eqref{eq:algfstuff} and \eqref{eq:GammafTPf} is

 by \eqref{eq:Lambda}, which equals to the right-hand-side by \eqref{eq:TPfpAssoc0}.)
-Note that $\f{\Lambda}_{\ord{\xi}}$ is not a simple unitary conjugation, coming from a permutational mode transformation \cite{Krumnow-2016}, since it permutes operators in $\f{\mathcal{A}}_Y\isom\mathcal{H}_Y\otimes\mathcal{H}_Y^*$ and it is not factorized into independent operations on $\mathcal{H}_Y$ and $\mathcal{H}_Y^*$. $\f{\Lambda}_{\ord{\xi}}$ cannot even be considered as a general Bogoliubov transformation, its way of functioning is completely different.
+Note that $\f{\Lambda}_{\ord{\xi}}$ is not a simple unitary conjugation, coming from a permutational mode transformation, so it cannot be implemented as a mode transformation used in fermionic orbital optimization \cite{Krumnow-2016}.
+This is because it permutes operators in $\f{\mathcal{A}}_Y\isom\mathcal{H}_Y\otimes\mathcal{H}_Y^*$, and it is not factorized into independent operations on $\mathcal{H}_Y$ and $\mathcal{H}_Y^*$. $\f{\Lambda}_{\ord{\xi}}$ cannot even be considered as a general Bogoliubov transformation, its way of functioning is completely different.
 First, $\f{\Lambda}_{\ord{\xi}}$ leaves single-mode operators $\Gammaf_Y(\f{A}_i)$ invariant (see \eqref{eq:cEmbfHom} and \eqref{eq:Lambda}), so, as Bogoliubov transformation, it would be trivial.
 However, its action on multi-mode operators is given explicitly \eqref{eq:Lambda}, contrary to Bogoliubov transformations, where the action on multi-mode operators is given through the action on single-mode creation and annihilation operators.